Raja Ampat

 • Is Raja Ampat good for halal travel?

-• What type of accommodation works best for families in Raja Ampat?
+• What accommodation works best for families in Raja Ampat?

-• What actually works for a half-day with young kids in Raja Ampat?
+• What works for a half-day with young kids?

 • What changes after dark in Raja Ampat?

-• Is it safe to walk around Raja Ampat at night?
+• Is it safe to walk at night in Raja Ampat?